ir-engine/architecture-docs/docs/03-networking/01_instanceserver_architecture.md

 # Instanceserver architecture

-Welcome to the first chapter of our exploration into iR Engine's multiplayer infrastructure!
 In this chapter, we'll dive into the architecture of the instanceserver, which is the backbone of iR Engine's multiplayer capabilities.

 ## What is an Instanceserver?